mguid65/line-commands/README.md

      delete startline endline

-   delete a line or range of lines
+   delete a line or range of lines(buggy)

 Type command and parameters in any blank line in document.
 The run shortcut is ctrl-alt-k.
 You must have your cursor in the line.